AgustinLeguizamo/AgustinLeguizamo/README.md

 *(coming soon)*

 - machines-writeups — technical write-ups of machines that i work through
-- security-scripts —  tooling for recon, enumeration, automation and other stuff
+- security-scripts — scripts tooling for recon, enumeration, automation and other stuff